divyanshu-vashu/GO_backend/README.md

 ## Overview

 This project is a backend service built with Go, designed to handle file uploads, management, and metadata management.
 It provides APIs for uploading, retrieving, and sharing files, along with search and caching capabilities.
-The service is connected to a PostgreSQL database and can utilize S3 for file storage.
+The service is connected to a PostgreSQL database and can utilize local for file storage.
 <img width="1280" alt="Screenshot 2024-09-15 at 11 12 47" src="https://github.com/user-attachments/assets/44e3e3ff-3a05-42c0-8c64-af668068353d">

 ## Features

 1. **File Upload & Management**
-   - **Task:** Allows users to upload files (e.g., documents, images) to S3 or local storage and manage file metadata.
+   - **Task:** Allows users to upload files (e.g., documents, images) to local or local storage and manage file metadata.
    - **Endpoints:**
      - `POST /upload`: Uploads files and saves metadata to PostgreSQL.
 Returns a public URL to access the file.
    - **Concurrency:** Uses goroutines to handle large uploads efficiently.